hn374/Developer-Notes/Java/HeadFirstJava.md

 Angle brackets <> are a way to force the compiler to allow only a specific type of object in the ArrayList.

 ## Chapter 7: Better Living In Objectville

+There are is-a and has-a relationships.
+For example, a bathroom is not a tub, but it has a tub.
+This means that bathroom has a reference to tub, but it does not extend tub.

+Access levels control who sees what, and are crucial to having well defined, robust Java code.

+Public members are inherited.
+Private members are not inherited.

+Use inheritance when one class is a more specific type of a superclass.
+For example, a willow is a more specific type of a tree.

+With polymorphism, the reference and the object can be different.
+When you declare a reference variable, any object that passes the is-a test for the declared type of the reference variable can be assigned to that reference.

+This is useful for certain things like polymorphic arrays.
+For example, let's say you declared an array of animals.
+In this array, you could hold different animal objects, like dog, cat, cow, pig, etc.

+You can also have polymorphic arguments and return types.

+A non-public class can be subclassed only by the classes in the same package as the class.

+The second thing that stops a class from being subclassed is the keyword modifier final.
+A final class means that it is the end of the inheritance line.

+Whatever the superclass uses as an argument for a method, the subclass using that method must use the same argument.
+The same is for return value.

+An overloaded method is just a different method that happens to have the same method name.
+It has nothing to do with inheritance or polymorphism.

+## Chapter 8: Serious Polymorphism